 The Kansas Manufacturing Council’s Coolest Thing Made in Kansas competition highlights the state’s manufacturing industry, which employs one out of 11 Kansas workers.

 Any product that is made in Kansas qualifies for the competition.
-The four products that make it through a bracket-style tournament will be featured at this year’s summit and the winner will be announced.
-Presented by BKD CPSs & Advisors, read more about the competition here.
+There are two categories – People’s Choice and Coolest Innovation.
+Presented by FORVIS, read more about the competition here.

 The KMC is overseen by its Board of Advisors who represent various types of manufacturers in Kansas and organizations that support them.